PutraFajarF/cmlabs-backend-crawler-freelance-test/README.md

 The API will respond with the message "Crawling finished.
 Results are saved in HTML files." once the crawling process is completed.

 ### Note
--This API is designed to handle SPA, SSR, and PWA websites.
+- This API is designed to handle SPA, SSR, and PWA websites.
--Make sure to use a valid URL for crawling.
+- Make sure to use a valid URL for crawling.
--The default User-Agent header mimics Chrome on Windows.
+- The default User-Agent header mimics Chrome on Windows.
 You can change it by providing the `user_agent` parameter in the request.